Scordisci: 1st century BC

 They still, from time to time, gave trouble to the Roman governors of Macedonia, whose territory they invaded in combination with the Maedi and Dardani.
 They even advanced as far as Delphi and plundered the temple; but Lucius Cornelius Scipio Asiaticus finally overcame them in 88 BC and drove them across the Danube.
 After this, the power of the Scordisci declined rapidly.
 This decline was more a result of the political situation in barbaricum rather than the effects of Roman campaigns, as their clients, especially the Pannonians, became more powerful and politically independent.
 Between 56 and 50 BC, the Scordisci were defeated by Burebista's Dacians, and became subject to him.

 They were crushed in 15 BC by Tiberius, and became Roman subjects, playing the part as mercenaries.
 Other sources say the Romans made alliance with the Scordisci in Sirmium and Danube valleys following the Alpine campaign under Tiberius in 15 BC, the alliance would be crucial for the victory over the Pannonians (15 BC) and later Breuci (12 BC).

+Dacian conquest

+The Dacian conquest of the Scordisci around 50 BC, likely involved a combination of military campaigns, negotiations, and possibly the establishment of a vassal relationship.
+While specific details are scarce, it's believed that Burebista, the Dacian king, exerted his influence over the Scordisci either through military victories or diplomatic agreements, expanding Dacian control over their territory.
+The exact nature of this conquest may vary based on historical interpretation and the available evidence.

 1st century AD

-Strabo's Geographica (20 BC–23 AD) mentions that one subgroup of the Scordisci, the Major Scordisci, lived between the mouth of the Sava and mouth of the Morava, while the other subgroup, the Minor Scordisci, lived to the east of the Morava, bordering the Moesi and Triballi.
+Strabo's Geographica (20 BC – 23 AD) mentions that one subgroup of the Scordisci, the Major Scordisci, lived between the mouth of the Sava and mouth of the Morava, while the other subgroup, the Minor Scordisci, lived to the east of the Morava, bordering the Moesi and Triballi.

 They started receiving Roman citizenship during Trajan's rule (98–117 AD).
 With their Romanization, they ceased to exist as an independent ethno-political unit.